recommenders-team/recommenders/recommenders/README.md

 We are currently evaluating inclusion of the following dependencies:

- - vowpalwabbit: the example notebook uses the python bindings from the [PyPI package](https://pypi.org/project/vowpalwabbit/), which include the vw binary so no command line installation is needed
  - xlearn: on some platforms, xLearn requires pre-installation of cmake.

 ## Other dependencies